nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_01-INTRO.md

 rolling_hills = Farm("Rolling Hills Farm", 325)
 ```

-By passing the property value in during the instantiation of the object, I don't have to manually create the properties on a separate line of code.
+By passing the property value in during the instantiation of the object, you don't have to manually create the properties on a separate line of code.

 ```py
 # No need to do this!!